New export legislation

 Phytosanitary certificate and other government certificates

-A phytosanitary certificate indicates that your products were inspected and are free from pests and signs of disease.
+A phytosanitary certificate indicates that your products were inspected or otherwise assessed and are free from pests and signs of disease.
 They will only be issued if requested by the importing country.

 We will issue a phytosanitary certificate when your products pass their inspection, all supporting documentation has been validated.